-Furthermore, transactional emails (emails triggered by user’s purchase behavior) have 8x more opens and clicks than any other type of email, and can generate 6x more revenue.
+In fact, automated email messages have 70.5% higher open rates and 152% more click-through rates than “business as usual” marketing messages.
+Furthermore, transactional emails (emails triggered by user’s purchase behavior) have 8x more opens and clicks than any other type of email and can generate 6x more revenue.

 Not bad at all, especially from something that doesn’t require so much effort.

-8. Millennials actually like emails.
+Millennials actually like emails.

 When implementing an inbound/content strategy, email links everything in the B2B marketing funnel together.
-From the initial sign up to the lead nurturing process to closing the sale; through every stage of the funnel, from turning visitors to leads and leads to paying customers, email is the consistent line of communication between the company and its clients and prospects.
+From the initial sign up to the lead nurturing process to closing the sale; through every stage of the journey, from turning visitors to leads and leads to paying customers, email is the consistent line of communication between the company and its clients and prospects.

 And now that you have an idea just how many opportunities you're taking for granted when you don't take your email marketing seriously, it's time to make some major changes in your email strategy and be a better, smarter email marketer.